 Before you Take on Debt, Ask yourself This

 Taking on an investment loan might seem like the only way forward in the earlier stages of your company, but remember: not every kind of loan is right for every kind of company.

 You must make a careful assessment of your own goals and prospects before engaging an investor, not only to keep your investors happy, but to ensure your business grows in the direction you imagine.

 Here is the thing: when you are accepting investments, there are going to be strings attached.
 Your investors are not just giving away money, they are seeking an opportunity for their own gain.
 This usually means part ownership of the company, some involvement in decision making, and oftentimes certain requirements and stipulations you have to agree to before receiving financing.
 While this works for some, not everyone wants a business that has several cooks in the kitchen, so to speak.

-The decision is intensely personal and only you can decide what is right for you.
-That being said, if you decide not to use external funding, you growth process will likely be slower and your prospects smaller.
+The decision is intensely personal, and only you can decide what is right for you.
+That being said, if you decide not to use external funding, your growth process will likely be slower and your prospects smaller.

 SaaS Funding Experts

 Many times, what gets in the way of a SaaS company reaching their full growth potential is not having the funds to function at that initial negative profit while leads and sales are being discovered.

 At RevTek, we take qualifying companies and help them reach their expansion goals by giving them the financial support where it’s most needed.
 With a full staff of experienced entrepreneurs, we can help businesses assess their strengths, weaknesses, and help them refine and achieve their goals.